Cutting the cost of refinance for a doctors' surgery

 The partners' reaction

 “We were delighted by the deal Rangewell arranged for us.
-We wanted to take advantage of the lower rates now available, we needed additional funding for our development plans, and things would have been difficult if we had stayed with our existing lender - even if they had been prepared to offer us the extra cash we needed.
+We wanted to take advantage of the lower rates now available, needed additional funding for our development plans, and things would have been difficult if we had stayed with our existing lender - even if they had been prepared to offer us the extra cash we needed.
 Despite rates being now generally much lower than when we took out funding years ago, having to include repayments in the monthly charge would have left us very much worse off.

 This way, we’ve been able to keep on the interest-only basis we wanted, up our borrowing and still reduce our monthly outgoings.”